mo1ein/jobname/src/QuizOfKings.md

 - What is docker & kober?

-- We want to design url shortner system.
-How you design it?
+- We want to design a URL shortener system.
+How would you design it?

 ### Score
 <h4><mark style="background-color:#54ca56">7/10</mark></h4>